 As discussed in the notes to our financial statements, we have not attained profitable operations and are dependent upon obtaining financing or generating revenue from operations to continue operations for the immediate future.
-This has raised substantial doubt for our auditors about our ability to continue as a going concern.
+As a result, our auditor has expressed a substantial doubt as to our ability to continue as a going concern.
 We may be required to seek additional financing in order to sustain our operations throughout the current fiscal year.
 We can provide no assurance that such financing will be available on terms acceptable to us, or at all.